cpc/PoCL-R-Reference-Android-Java-Client/README.md

 3. install the android Native Development Kit (NDK) from `Tools > SDK Manager > SDK Tools`
 4. install CMake from `Tools > SDK Manager > SDK Tools`

+## Known issues

+1. Some OpenCL implementations on Android do not provide all the metadata needed by pocl.
+A work around is to also have a kernel be built both for the proxy and pocl-r devices.
+2. Turning the screen off and on will cause the return buffer in the mendelbrot demo to be filled with zeros.

 ## Authors and acknowledgment
 This project is made and maintained by the [CPC](https://www.tuni.fi/cpc/index.html) group.